patchbanks/WaivOps-EDM-TR9/README.md

 ## Dataset

 The primary objective of this dataset is to provide accessible content for machine learning applications in music and audio research.
-Some potential use cases for this dataset include tempo detection and classification, drum rhythm analysis, audio-to-MIDI conversion, source separation, automated mixing, music information retrieval, AI music generation, sound design, and signal processing.
+Some potential use cases for this dataset include tempo detection and classification, drum rhythm analysis, audio-to-MIDI conversion, source separation, automated mixing, music information retrieval, AI music generation, sound design and signal processing.

 **Specifications**